Making Bleach Makes Sense

 Microclor® On-Site Hypochlorite Generation (OSHG) is the safe, reliable and sustainable solution for water or wastewater disinfection.

 As concerns mount regarding the safety and security of using chlorine gas for water disinfection, many utilities are choosing sodium hypochlorite (bleach) as a safer alternative.
-In weighing the implications of either concentrated, delivered bulk bleach or on-site generated hypochlorite, utilities are considering factors such as safety, truck traffic, price variability, sustainability and overall life-cycle costs.
+In weighing the implications of either concentrated, delivered bulk bleach or on-site generated hypochlorite (OSHG), utilities are considering factors such as safety, delivery frequency, cost per pound of free available chlorine, sustainability and overall life-cycle costs.

 The only raw materials required for the OSHG process are common salt, water and electricity.
-This will reduce vendor deliveries by 66% vs. commercial bulk hypochlorite.
-Less truck traffic through the community and at the facility will reduce the potential for accidents and reduces the associated carbon footprint, Improving efforts towards Green Facility Management and also improving the water security profile.
+The only delivered raw material is salt with one truckload of salt is equal to three truckloads of commercial bulk hypochlorite.
+Therefore, vendor deliveries are reduced by 66% vs. commercial bulk hypochlorite.
+Less truck traffic through the community and at the treatment facility will reduce the potential for accidents and further reduces the associated carbon footprint while, also improving the water security profile.

 Utilizing Microclor® OSHG allows for the storage of larger quantities of raw materials necessary for your disinfection process (salt).
-The result is a more hardened and robust treatment facility better able to withstand the demands imposed by a natural disaster or health emergency.
+Salt does not have a shelf life, it is locally available, is non-hazardous and relatively inexpensive.
+The result is a more resilient treatment facility better able to withstand the demands imposed by a natural disaster or health emergency.